rhilconsultants/HELM-ArgoCD-Lab/Lab3/Lab3_Part1.md

 4. Update the index.html and see the deployment rollout the new change.
    - Change the "Testing Probes buttons" to "testing automated rollout"

+5. Update the Chart.yaml to 1.0.1 Version to and create a new Helm Package and push it to the ghcr registry.

+- Navigate to the sub_chart folder and update the dependencies of deploy1 and deploy2 to the new package 1.0.1
+- Refresh/Sync the sub-chart applcation.

 > TIP: [HELM Tips and tricks](https://helm.sh/docs/howto/charts_tips_and_tricks/#automatically-roll-deployments)